LukeShortCloud/rootpages/src/openstack.rst

 Versions
 ~~~~~~~~

 Each OpenStack release starts with a letter, chronologically starting with A. These are usually named after the city where one of the recent development conferences were held.
 The major version number of OpenStack represents the major version number of each software in that release.
 For example, Ocata software is versioned as ``15.X.X``.
-A new release comes out after about 6 months of development.
-After a release, phase 1 of support provides bug fixes for 6 months.
-Then phase 2 starts for the next 6-12 months that will only provide major bug fixes.
-Phase 3 only provides security patches for the now end-of-life (EOL) release.
-Each release is typically supported for 1 year before becoming EOL.
+A new feature release comes out after about 6 months of development.
+Every major release adheres to a maintenance cycle.

+Maintenance Phases <= Newton

+-  Phase 1 = 6 months of stability and security fixes.
+-  Phase 2 = 6 months of major stability and security fixes.
+-  Phase 3 = 6 months of major security fixes.

+Maintenance Phases >= Ocata

+-  Maintained = 18 months of stability and security fixes and official releases from the OpenStack Foundation.
+-  Extended Maintenance (em) = Stability and security fixes by community contributors.
+There are no tagged minor releases.
+The code will be treated as a rolling minor release.
+-  Unmaintained = 6 months of no community contributions.
+-  EOL = The last version of that OpenStack release to be archived.

 [69]

 Releases: